paulcbauer/deeplr/README.md

 Example: How do I use the package?
 ----------------------------------

 You can feed `translate()` with a single string, a vector of strings (class "character") or a dataframe that contains a column of class "character".
+It will return the same format.

 ``` r
 # Load the package